-Deputy Chief Mullis is the Director of Police.
-He has the responsibilities for the Operations Section of the Department.
-These responsibilities and duties include supervision of the patrol, training, communications, and investigation operations.
+Chief Mullis is the acting director of police, with responsibility for the operations of the department.
+These duties include supervision of the patrol, training, communications and investigation units.

-Deputy Chief Mullis began his Law Enforcement career at the University of Georgia Police Department in 1986.
-He joined the Georgia World Congress Center Authority Police in 1996 where he served until returning to campus law enforcement in 1999 with the Georgia State University Police.
+Chief Mullis began his law enforcement career at the University of Georgia Police Department in 1986.
+He joined the Georgia World Congress Center Authority Police in 1996 where he served until returning to campus law enforcement in 1999 with the Georgia State Police.

-Deputy Chief Mullis holds a Masters of Science in Criminal Justice from Georgia State University and a Bachelor of Arts in Political Science from the University of Georgia.
+Chief Mullis holds a master of science degree in criminal justice from Georgia State University and a bachelor of arts degree in political science from the University of Georgia.

-Major Anthony Coleman joined the Georgia State University Police Department in 1992.
-He walked the beat as a patrolman and has served as a corporal, sergeant and lieutenant on the various patrol shifts and Investigation Division.
-Shortly after the Olympics in 1996 he started a 10 officer police bicycle patrol which has now grown to over 20 officers.
+Major Anthony Coleman joined the police department in 1992.
+He walked the beat as a patrolman and has served as a corporal, sergeant and lieutenant on the various patrol shifts and investigation division.
+Shortly after the Olympics in 1996, he started a 10-officer police bicycle patrol, which has now grown to more than 20 officers.

-Captain Morris has been active in law enforcement for over 34 years.
-He started law enforcement career with the GSU Police department and has advanced through the ranks.
-He served as Corporal for over 10 years and shift Lieutenant for 3 years before being promoted to the rank of Captain.
+Captain Morris has been active in law enforcement for more than 34 years.
+He started his law enforcement career with the Georgia State Police Department and has advanced through the ranks.
+He served as a corporal for more than 10 years and shift lieutenant for three years before being promoted to the rank of captain.